 This post comes with a major cuteness warning.
-As the kind of b2b who desperately wanted to attach the wedding rings around my cat’s neck, I think making your pet part of the ceremony is a purr-fect/roarsome/not barking mad idea (delete as appropriate.)
+As the kind of b2b who desperately wanted to attach the wedding rings around my cat’s neck, I think making pets part of the ceremony is a purr-fect/roarsome/not barking mad idea (delete as appropriate.)

 Scroll through instagram, particularly @petsatweddings and you’ll see exactly what I mean.
 There’s no greater ‘aaah’ factor, no matter how cute your human page boys or flower girls look.
 These pictures will prove I’m right.